httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 This example shows how the client, communicating with a resource known to support resumable upload, can upload parts of a representation incrementally.

-1) The client is aware that the targetted resource supports resumable uploads and therefore starts the upload with the `Upload-Complete` field value set to false and the first part of the representation.
+1) The client is aware that the targeted resource supports resumable uploads and therefore starts the upload with the `Upload-Complete` field value set to false and the first part of the representation.

 ~~~ aasvg
 Client                                       Server